-- Played straight in Paper Luigi X though: either Luigi messes something up or the boss literally is hard and poses a legitimate challenge.
+- Paper Luigi X though: either Luigi messes something up or the boss literally is hard and poses a legitimate challenge.

 - Fictional example: "New Cap City" in Caprica.
 A Dieselpunk Cyberspace MMORPG in which almost every player and NPC acts like a Hair-Trigger Temper psychopath, fighter planes randomly strafe the streets every so often, and dying once doesn't just permanently destroy your character but bans you from the game for life.
 And then the incredibly pissed-off AI teenage girls with God Mode powers and Resurrective Immortality turn up...

 - Most puzzle- or skill-based toys are simple once you get the trick.
 However, there are a few that remain fiendishly difficult, even after hours of practice.
-Worth special mention is one that consists of a box topped by a tilting platform, controlled by two knobs on the sides.
-The object is to navigate a marble through the maze on the platform by tilting it using the knobs.
+Worth special mention is Labyrinth, in which the object is to navigate a marble through a maze by using the knobs on the sides to tilt the maze itself.
 It wouldn't be that hard, except that the platform has a bunch of holes in it in addition to the walls of the maze.
 Falling through a hole forces you to start over, and all it takes is a momentary lapse in concentration.

-- There is now a 3-dimensional version of that puzzle, called the Perplexus, which is a ball encased in a clear plastic sphere with many obstacles.
+- There is now a 3-dimensional version called Perplexus, which is a ball encased in a clear plastic sphere with many obstacles.
 This one offers points to start from in the middle, but also many new challenges.

 - Homestar Runner parodied this trope.
 There's the easter egg game "Super Kingio Bros," in which you cannot possibly avoid the first enemy, who you find within the first second of the game.